Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 ============================================================================
 xx-xxx-2011 version 0.1.4 by Thijs Schreijer
          More verbose error logging (stacktrace) for handler errors added.
+         Updated the UPnP handler.
+The UPnP gateway was changed to chop too large values into smaller pieces, the handler now handles this.
 03-oct-2011 version 0.1.3 by Thijs Schreijer
          Added UPnP.basic handler
          Added more verbose logging while trying to connect to the xPL Hub,